alex-mous/LLaMA-Train/README.md

 - `torchvision`
 - `tqdm`
 - `xformers`
+- A copy of the tokenizer model from Meta to tokenize data (see below)
+- A small subset of a Pile train subset (see below)
+- Pile validaton set (see below)

 ## Setup
 *Note: the following instructions are for using LLaMA-Train on a computer with a GPU.
 To use the Google Colab notebook supplied under `notebooks`, which provides the same functionality, see the acompanying document.*